skywind3000/vim-quickui/README.md

 ### Listbox

-Can display an array of stirng items in the popup window and can be used to pick up an item.
+Can display an array of string items in the popup window and can be used to pick up an item.

 ![](images/listbox.png)